 All of these decisions involved considering trade-offs, balancing risks, and setting priorities - separating nice-to-haves from have-to-haves, requirements from appetites.
 We cannot expect to eliminate risk and danger by simply spending more - especially if we're spending on the wrong things.
 But more to the point, we all - the military, the Congress, and industry - have to face some iron fiscal realities.
-Here, some recent history is important.

-Consider that the last defense budget submitted by President George W. Bush for Fiscal Year 2009 was \$515 billion.
+The last defense budget submitted by President George W. Bush for Fiscal Year 2009 was \$515 billion.
 In that budget the Bush administration proposed - at my recommendation - a Fiscal Year 2010 defense budget of \$524 billion.
 The budget just submitted by President Obama for FY 2010 was \$534 billion.
-Even after factoring inflation, and some of the war costs that were moved from supplemental appropriations, this defense request represents a modest but real increase over the last Bush budget.
+Even after factoring inflation, and some of the war costs that were moved from supplemental appropriations, President Obama's defense request represents a modest but real increase over the last Bush budget.
 I know.
-I submitted both of them.
-In total, by one estimate, our budget adds up to about what the entire rest of the world combined - friend and foe alike - spends on defense.
+I submitted them both.
+In total, by one estimate, our budget adds up to about what the entire rest of the world combined spends on defense.
 Only in the parallel universe that is Washington, D.C., would that be considered "gutting" defense.

 The fact is that if the defense budget had been even higher, my recommendations to the president with respect to troubled programs would have been the same - for all the reasons I described earlier.
-There is a more fundamental point: If the Department of Defense can't figure out a way to defend the United States on a budget of more than half a trillion dollars a year, then our problems are much bigger than anything that can be cured by a few more ships and planes.
+There is a more fundamental point: If the Department of Defense can't figure out a way to defend the United States on a budget of more than half a trillion dollars a year, then our problems are much bigger than anything that can be cured by buying a few more ships and planes.

-What is important is to have a budget baseline with a steady, sustainable, and predictable rate of growth that avoids extreme peaks and valleys that are enormously harmful to sound budgeting and planning.
+What is important is to have a budget baseline with a steady, sustainable, and predictable rate of growth that avoids extreme peaks and valleys that are enormously harmful to sound budgeting.
 From the very first defense budget I submitted for President Bush in January 2007, I have warned against doing what America has done multiple times over the last 90 years by slashing defense spending after a major conflict.
-The war in Iraq is winding down, and one day so too will the conflict in Afghanistan - whether in this administration, the next, or the next.
+The war in Iraq is winding down, and one day so too will the conflict in Afghanistan.
 When that day comes, the nation will again face pressure to cut back on defense spending, as we always have.
 It is simply the nature of the beast.
 And the higher our base budget is now, the harder it will be to sustain these necessary programs, and the more drastic and dangerous the drop-off will be later.